-New England Journal of Medicine FEBRUARY 28, 2008
+The New England Journal of Medicine February 28, 2008

 Bottom Line

-The VASST trial demonstrated that in patients with septic shock requiring norepinephrine, the addition of low-dose vasopressin (0.01 to 0.03 U/min) did not significantly reduce 28-day mortality compared to norepinephrine infusion alone.
+In a multicenter randomized trial of patients with septic shock, the addition of low-dose vasopressin to norepinephrine did not significantly reduce 28-day mortality compared to norepinephrine alone.

 Key Findings